delgreco/delgreco.github.io/index.md

-I do other things elsewhere on the 'net, but figured I'd make a space here to dump tech thoughts.

-WARNING: code and jargon within.
-If any of it mystifies you, ask a bot, or ask me.
+Some have encouraged me to start a tech blog, most likely so I'd have an outlet and stop talking to *them*.

+So, here ya go.
 Thanks for dropping by.

 -Marcus